zabulus/core/doc/README.incompatibilities.txt

   * Parameters LockSemCount and LockSignal of firebird.conf don't require tuning in the new lock manager implementation, so they have been removed as well.

+  * Now Firebird is relocatable in POSIX environments.
+That means the installation directory is based on Firebird executables and libraries, and libraries are not hard-coded loaded from /opt/firebird/lib.
+If you used to copy utilities to different places and rely on libraries being loaded from /opt/firebird, that will not work any more.
+The correct approach would be the creation of symbolic links.

 SQL SYNTAX
 --------------------------